-Your doctor will take your health history, an inventory of medications you now take, and will administer a total physical.
-X-ray images will be taken of your knee that help the surgeon plan your surgery.
-Some patients will also need chest X-rays, ECGs and other tests to ensure they are strong enough for surgery and recovery.
+Your doctor will take your health history, an inventory of medications you now take and will administer a total physical.
+X-ray images will be taken of your knee that helps the surgeon plan your surgery.
+Some patients will also need chest X-rays, ECGs, and other tests to ensure they are strong enough for surgery and recovery.

 Preliminary lab work:

 As part of your pre-admission process, you will need to undergo routine lab work.
 Your physician’s nurse can explain what each test is and why you need it.

 You may be asked to donate some blood to have on hand in case you need it during surgery.
 Some patients cannot donate their own blood.
 In these cases, using pre-screened blood bank blood is recommended.

 When packing your hospital bag, bring your list of medications and the telephone numbers of your relatives or designated “help” person.
 Bring walking shoes, loose, comfortable clothes, underwear, books, personal care items and cash for sundries.
 Please don’t bring jewellery, large amounts of cash, credit cards or other valuable items to the hospital with you.

 It is very important to tell your doctor about every single medication you are taking, even aspirin or ibuprofen.
 Some medications are not compatible with anesthetic, and others could increase bleeding or cause other problems.
 Your physician will determine which medications you can continue up until your surgery, and which ones you must discontinue.

 What to expect on the Day of Surgery?